 'Luckily the doctor sensed I was uncomfortable and put me at ease.
 Once I started talking I couldn’t stop.
 To my relief, he said PE was a problem he deals with often and different types of treatment work for different people.
-We started with counselling and techniques I could use while having sex as well certain medications I could try if nothing else worked.
+We started with counselling and techniques I could use while having sex as well as certain medications I could try if nothing else worked.

 'It took me months to get to a point where I felt confident about my skills in the bedroom.
 However, I wisely worked on other ways to pleasure my sexual partners such as foreplay and oral sex.
 And now I have a wonderful and most understanding girlfriend and we are enjoying the sex as well as our journey together!'